gongpengjun/GPJDataDrivenTableView/README.md

 - decouple code by cell type, gain fine granularity code decouple
   * XXXData and XXXCell resides in XXXData.h/.m
   * YYYData and YYYCell resides in YYYData.h/.m

+`GPJDataDrivenTableView` is friendly to evolve with change of requirements.

 ## Installation